xaviv19/classroom--cities-game--2021/README.md

 ## Develop Run

 - Run the com.drpicox.game.Application from intellij
+  - use `-ea -client -Xverify:none -noverify` for faster test run
 - Run `yarn start` from command line
 - Open the browser in `http://localhost:3000`
   (the react opens a proxy with the backend and uses actual services)